RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ia/ia-4.5.md

 ## Control Statement

-Manage individual identifiers dynamically in accordance with {{ insert: param, ia-04.05_odp }}.
+The information system dynamically manages identifiers.

+## Control Objective

+Determine if the information system dynamically manages identifiers.

 ## Control guidance

-In contrast to conventional approaches to identification that presume static accounts for preregistered users, many distributed systems establish identifiers at runtime for entities that were previously unknown.
-When identifiers are established at runtime for previously unknown entities, organizations can anticipate and provision for the dynamic establishment of identifiers.
-Pre-established trust relationships and mechanisms with appropriate authorities to validate credentials and related identifiers are essential.
+In contrast to conventional approaches to identification which presume static accounts for preregistered users, many distributed information systems including, for example, service-oriented architectures, rely on establishing identifiers at run time for entities that were previously unknown.
+In these situations, organizations anticipate and provision for the dynamic establishment of identifiers.
+Preestablished trust relationships and mechanisms with appropriate authorities to validate identities and related credentials are essential.

-## Control assessment-objective

-individual identifiers are dynamically managed in accordance with {{ insert: param, ia-04.05_odp }}.